IAEA-NDS/exfor-couchdb-docker/README.md

 **Note**: The EXFOR entries are taken from [www.nucleardata.com](http://www.nucleardata.com) which lag behind the most up-to-date version of the EXFOR library.
-The most recent can be requested from the
-[Nuclear Data Section of the IAEA](mailto:nds.contact-point@iaea.org).
+The most recent version can be requested from the [Nuclear Data Section of the IAEA](mailto:nds.contact-point@iaea.org).

 ## Installation instructions